steve1316/gfl-reactjs-wiki/README.md

 - [x] Add images and animations (GIFs, not Spine unfortunately).

-  - [ ] Rework the logic such that clicking on the GIF plays the next animation and loops back around when you reach the last animation.
+  - [x] Rework the logic such that clicking on the GIF plays the next animation and loops back around when you reach the last animation.

 - [ ] Add T-Dolls #11 to #50.

-- [ ] Redo each Normal Card image to get rid of ghosting on the left side of each image.
+- [ ] ~~Redo each Normal Card image to get rid of artifacting on the left side of each image.~~ Doing so will mess up the image resolution and make it too blurry.

 - [ ] Create initial structure of JSON data object that will hold all equipment.